brylevkirill/notes/interesting recent papers.md

   `SIL` `lower-bound soft Q-learning`
 >	"A simple off-policy actor-critic algorithm that learns to reproduce the agent’s past good decisions."
 >	"SIL stores experiences in a replay buffer and learns to imitate state-action pairs in the replay buffer only when the return in the past episode is greater than the agent’s value estimate."
->	"A theoretical justification of the SIL objective is given by showing that the SIL objective is derived from the lower bound of the optimal Q-function."
+>	"A theoretical justification of the SIL objective is given by showing that the SIL is equivalent to lower bound soft Q-learning under entropy-regularized RL."
->	"SIL combined with advantage actor-critic is competitive to the state-of-the-art count-based exploration actor-critic methods on several hard exploration Atari games."
->	"SIL improves the performance of PPO on MuJoCo continuous control tasks, demonstrating that SIL may be generally applicable to any actor-critic architecture."
 >	"Intuitively, A2C updates the policy in the direction of increasing the expected return of the learner policy and enforces consistency between the value and the policy from on-policy trajectories.
 On the other hand, SIL updates each of them directly towards optimal policies and values respectively from off-policy trajectories."
+>	"SIL outperforms existing count-based exploration methods on several Atari games.
+Random exploration is enough to gather useful experiences on many hard exploration games but it is important to exploit them to learn a good policy.
+Advanced exploration method is still necessary in extremely sparse reward environments."
+>	"SIL improves the performance of PPO on MuJoCo continuous control tasks, demonstrating that SIL may be generally applicable to any actor-critic architecture."
   - `video` <https://facebook.com/icml.imls/videos/432572773923910?t=3600> (Oh)
   - `notes` <https://medium.com/intelligentunit/paper-notes-2-self-imitation-learning-b3a0fbdee351>
   - `code` <https://github.com/junhyukoh/self-imitation-learning>